AquariusPower/CommandsConsoleGUI/README.md

 - FPS limiter
 - Single Application Instance
 - Dialogs to easy configurations and be used as a quick start for interactions.

+PS.: When it is no more a pre-release, use public methods at will, but protected members with caution, as I may change them even if I don't like the naming :)